uw-cryo/3D_CRS_Transformation_Resources/appendix.md

 ## Transformations
 * Allows you to go back and forth between different CRS
-* You've all done this - convert from cartesian to polar coordiantes (high school math)
+* You've all done this - convert from cartesian to polar coordinates (high school math)
 * Can be 2D or 3D
 * Most open-source packages depend on PROJ library (https://proj.org/) for CRS support and transformations